 "As you know, Tony", said the Group Captain, "Exercise Ocean Safari starts shortly.
 It's a major exercise involving a large number of NATO ships and aircraft.
 It will take place mainly in the UK's south western approaches.
 It's just been agreed that the US Navy will take part because their fleet just happens to be in that area at the time.
 Pure coincidence, apparently.
 Anyway, the Americans have requested permission to carry out air-to-air refuelling from our Victor Tankers.
-Headquarters 1 Group have agreed in principle but invoked our SOPs.
-As you well know, no pilot may refuel in flight from our tankers unless they have attended our Air to Air Refuelling School (AARS) to learn our procedures."
+Headquarters 1 Group have agreed in principle but invoked our Standing Operating Procedures (SOPs).
+As you well know, no pilot may refuel in flight from our tankers unless they have attended our Air-to-Air Refuelling School (AARS) to familiarise them with our procedures."

-"Obviously", continued the Station Commander, "the US Navy pilots can't come here to Marham - the Fleet's somewhere in the Mediterranean at present.
-In any case, there's no way the US Navy would allow all the Independence's pilots to leave the ship at once to come here.
-I believe there are well over 100 of them anyway so the AOC has decided that you must go out to the ship and teach the US pilots all they need to know."
+"Obviously", continued the Station Commander, "the US Navy pilots can't come here to Marham - the Fleet is somewhere in the Mediterranean at present.
+In any case, there's no way the US Navy would allow all the Independence's pilots to leave the ship at once to come here - I believe there are well over 100 of them - so the AOC has decided that you must go out to the ship and teach the US pilots all they need to know."

-HQ 1 group duly sent a signal to the Americans giving my profile, security clearance and, my own specific request, the fact that I was authorised by the RAF to fly in any USN aircraft if and when the opportunity arose.
+HQ 1 Group duly sent a signal to the Americans giving my profile and security clearance - and, my own specific request, the fact that I was authorised by the RAF to fly in any USN aircraft if and when the opportunity arose.
 On 30 October 1975 I flew out from Gatwick Airport to Gibraltar, my first visit since the early 1960s.
 I was getting more and more apprehensive about my forthcoming task and how the US Navy fliers would respond to a Brit telling them how to carry out air-to-air refuelling..

 Early on 1 November I had a message to report to a remote area of Gibraltar airfield and await the arrival of my transport to the ship.
 I packed my bags, including my duty free alcohol allowance, and boarded the RAF Land Rover that came to collect me.
 The vehicle dropped me off then departed, leaving me standing all alone on the grass at the side of the runway waiting for the aircraft that was to take me out to USS Independence.
 I had carefully wrapped my duty-free bottles of wine and brandy in clothing in my suitcase to protect them from accidental damage in transit.
 It had not occurred to me, however, that I was about to break a US Navy regulation: no-one had reminded me that US Navy ships are strictly alcohol-free.